mclarac/maria-lara-portfolio/critique-by-design.md

 ## Solution

-For my final visualization, I tried to find the middle ground between a Sankey diagram, showing data flow between two points, and a map showing the exact location of such issues.
+For my final visualization, I tried to find the middle ground between a Sankey diagram, showing data flow between two points, and a map showing the exact location of such points.
 I felt that each visualization had its pros and cons, and with the Arc Map, I was able to have the best of both worlds.
-When I showed this viz to the interviewee that said the map felt unintuitive, his eyes opened, and he said that was exactly what he was talking about.
+I ulse tried to include a descriptive title conveying an insight for the general public and different labels and notes to help understand the visualization.
 Finally, this data viz also allowed me to remove all the colors since having the locations makes the color-coding unnecessary.

+> When I showed this dataviz to the interviewee that said the map felt unintuitive, his eyes widened in amazement, and he said that was exactly what he was talking about.

 <div class="flourish-embed flourish-map" data-src="visualisation/8638354"><script src="https://public.flourish.studio/resources/embed.js"></script></div>